CloudLabs-Samples/EduLabs/Challengelabs/AZ104/demo/lab1.md

 ### **Challenge Description:**

-You are provided with two Azure Virtual Networks Vnet1 and Vnet2 in a resource group, these virtual networks can be in the same region or different regions.
+In this challenge you are provided with two Azure Virtual Networks Vnet1 and Vnet2 in a resource group, these virtual networks can be in the same region or different regions.

 i.
 A web server is deployed in the virtual network Vnet1